-- " Indemnification: The receiving party may require indemnification from the resigning party regarding the transaction and involved accounts. - " Mechanics of the resignation process: Will the transfer of accounts be initiated by the resigning party through the NSCC?
+- " Notification to affected shareholders: The receiving party will want to know if the affected shareholders have been notified by the resigning party of its intention to resign as broker-dealer of record.
+The parties may choose to negotiate who will assume responsibility for the notification process, including how the affected shareholders will be notified and at what point in the process the notification will occur. - " Indemnification: The receiving party may require indemnification from the resigning party regarding the transaction and involved accounts. - " Mechanics of the resignation process: Will the transfer of accounts be initiated by the resigning party through the NSCC?
 Is a supplemental data file needed?
 Which party will establish the new accounts?
 Will there be manual intervention at any point in the process?

-After agreement has been reached regarding responsibilities and following completion of the notification process, the resigning party will send a file of affected accounts to the receiving party, along with the appropriate data points.12 The receiving party may consider a review of the affected accounts to ensure that all data points needed for acceptance of the broker-dealer resignation have been received.
-If the receiving party identifies accounts where the minimum required data are missing, that party should follow its normal policies to solicit the information directly from the shareholder.
+After agreement has been reached regarding responsibilities and following completion of the notification process, the resigning party will send a file of affected accounts to the receiving party, along with the appropriate data points.
+14 The receiving party may consider a review of the affected accounts to ensure that all data points needed for acceptance of the broker-dealer resignation have been received.
+If the receiving party identifies accounts where the minimum required data are missing, that party should follow its normal policies to solicit the information directly from the shareholder

 If the accounts are held by the intermediary, the resigning party is responsible for establishing the new account and transferring the shares to the receiving party.
-Once the new account has been established, the receiving party is responsible for removing the resigning party from the account as broker-dealer of record13 and will either designate its own limited purpose broker-dealer as associated with the account or, based on its policies and procedures, the receiving party may not associate any broker-dealer with the account.
+Once the new account has been established, the receiving party is responsible for removing the resigning party from the account as broker-dealer of record15 and will either designate its own limited-purpose broker-dealer as associated with the account or, based on its policies and procedures, the receiving party may not associate any broker-dealer with the account.
 The receiving party should then communicate with the affected shareholders as appropriate.

-Industry recommended practice is for the resigning party to establish the new account and then transfer the shares through the NSCC Networking system using B50, B52, PTF, or F51 records.
-The resigning party should include beneficiary information as appropriate in the B50, B52, or F51 fields normally used to report 529 plan beneficiary information.
+Industry recommended practice is for the resigning party to establish the new account and then transfer the shares through NSCC Networking using B50/F51 (new account/new account acknowledgment) and B52/F53 (transfer/transfer acknowledgment) records.
+For IRAs and other retirement accounts, as applicable, the resigning party should include beneficiary information as appropriate in the applicable Networking record fields normally used to report 529 plan beneficiary information.
 In some cases, the receiving party's service provider may not be able to automatically pull in the beneficiary information.
 Therefore, the receiving party may need to create a report of the beneficiary information to be used for manual data entry.